|BACK | On Subconscious Mind | Effective Meetings | Goal Orientation | On Quality | ON Spirituality | Sign Guestbook|

 Several selection processes have group discussions to assess the candidates on various counts.
 For instance, most of the management institutes have group discussions as a part of their selection process.

 I have seen that most of the students go for such discussions with a misconception that dominating a group discussion will help impress the selectors.
-In my group discussion for selection to the management institute, the topic was " Can women make good managers?"
+In my group discussion for selection to the management institute (IIM Calcutta, for which I did get selected), the topic was " Can women make good managers?"
 Two of the participants started off the discussions by hogging the limelight and would not let other candidates participate.
 At the same time they seemed to be talking mainly of the physical strength of males over females implying that women are too weak to be good managers.
 I somehow managed to speak and introduced a different line of thinking by suggesting that good management required mental strength and not necessarily physical strength.
 I also opined that in my view women are stronger mentally than men.
 I said that was my opinion based mainly on the people I saw around me and I may be wrong.
 I also invited the views of other participants as to what they had experienced in this regard.
 In fact there was a young lady who was trying hard to speak, but unable to do so.
 I invited her to express her views on the topic.
 With this, I hit several birds in one stone:

 i.
 I gave a chance for other candidates to come out with more divergent views or even opposing views.